Kate Miller-Heidke: 2013–2019: O Vertigo! and Muriel's Wedding

-2019–present: Eurovision Song Contest and Child in Reverse
+2019–2024: Eurovision Song Contest and Child in Reverse

 Miller-Heidke (centre) performing "Zero Gravity" during the first semi-final of the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 She won the semi-final and finished ninth in the final.

 In early 2019 Miller-Heidke was one of ten candidates to represent Australia in the Eurovision Song Contest 2019 with "Zero Gravity" at Eurovision – Australia Decides.
 The track was co-written by Miller-Heidke, Nuttall and Julian Hamilton and was short-listed for the APRA Song of the Year of 2020.
 She won the Australian candidacy in February for the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 She was joined onstage by Israeli backing singers.
 "Zero Gravity" won the first semi-final, before placing ninth in the grand final in May with 284 points.
 Miller-Heidke received the Marcel Bezençon award in the Artistic category, given to the best artist as voted on by the commentators of the contest.

 In October 2020 Miller-Heidke released her fifth studio album, Child in Reverse, which peaked at No. 9.
 It was recorded and produced in Melbourne by Evan Klar for EMI Records.
 The Music AUs Guido Farnell, observed, "eleven nuggets of finely crafted pop tunes that are soft, dreamy and impossibly silky smooth whilst moving to compulsive grooves".
 Staff writers for scenstr.com.au, noticed that the tracks were "sculpted into 3 and 4-minute shots of love and fear, memory and empathy, rage and redemption".
 In the same year she participated in The Masked Singer Australia as the "Queen" and was the runner-up on the second season of the show.